AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Paying $300 a month for car insurance is not necessarily bad, but it’s relative and depends on several factors.
 The national average monthly cost for full coverage auto insurance is $200, so if you’re paying $300 per month, that’s quite a bit more.
 However, if you live in a city like Las Vegas, where the average monthly cost is $318, you’re actually paying slightly less than average.

 Car insurance is most expensive for teen drivers, as teens are statistically more likely to be involved in car accidents.
-The average annual cost of car insurance for teens is 122 percent more expensive than the national average for a driver in their 30s.
+The average annual cost of car insurance for teens is two-and-a-half times more expensive than the national average for adult drivers.

 Yes, your credit can affect car insurance rates, though insurers don’t technically look at your credit score the way lenders do.
 In most states, insurers can take your credit history into account when determining your rates, which they do via a credit-based insurance score.
 Drivers with low credit can expect to pay much higher rates than those with good credit.